9+ Ways To Do Thanksgiving On A Budget

-But many families are struggling with ever-increasing food prices.
+But many families are struggling with ever-increasing food prices, inflation, and shrinkflation.
 Suddenly, the already-expensive Thanksgiving dinner is getting even more expensive.
+Thanksgiving is simply going to cost more than last year.

 So what can you do to make a delicious Thanksgiving meal on a budget?
 Here are 9 easy-to-implement tips.